dsnair2017/kdt/README.md

 2. Ensure Java JDK 1.8 or later is installed.
 3. Install Eclipse (Eclipse auto-installer may have a remote host offline as of 12/12.
 Full installation may be necessary).
 4. Ensure Eclipse recognizes JDK 1.8 or later (Window->Preferences->Java->Installed JREs->Execution Environment).
+5. Copy files mentioned in "Pre-Requisites" to your .m2 directory (C:/Users/User/.m2 on Windows).
-5. Select Maven settings Window->Preferences->Maven-> Download Artifact Sources and Window->Preferences->Maven-> Download Artifact JavaDoc.
+6. Select Maven settings Window->Preferences->Maven-> Download Artifact Sources and Window->Preferences->Maven-> Download Artifact JavaDoc.

 Eclipse project setup:
 1. In Eclipse, File->Import->Git->Projects from Git.